Shopify/hydrogen/packages/react/README.md

 ## Development and production bundles

-React Storefront Kit has a development bundle and a production bundle.
+Hydrogen React has a development bundle and a production bundle.
 The development bundle has warnings and messages that the production bundle doesn't.

-Depending on the bundler or runtime that you're using, the correct bundle might be automatically chosen following the `package.json#exports` of React Storefront Kit.
+Depending on the bundler or runtime that you're using, the correct bundle might be automatically chosen following the `package.json#exports` of Hydrogen React.
 If not, then you might need to configure your bundler / runtime to use the `development` and `production` conditions.

 **Note:** The production bundle is used by default if your bundler / runtime doesn't understand the export conditions.

-## React Storefront Kit in the browser
+## Hydrogen React in the browser

-React Storefront Kit has a development `umd` build and a production `umd` build.
+Hydrogen React has a development `umd` build and a production `umd` build.
 Both are meant to be used directly either by `<script src=""></script>` tags in HTML or by `AMD`-compatible loaders.

-If you're using React Storefront Kit as a global through the `<script>` tag, then the components can be accessed through the `storefrontkitreact` global variable.
+If you're using Hydrogen React as a global through the `<script>` tag, then the components can be accessed through the `storefrontkitreact` global variable.

 ## Enable Storefront API GraphQL autocompletion